As the job search advances one of the top questions becomes "what salary do I ask for?"

 See?
 You can do this whole salary dance!
 And it doesn't have to be awkward.
 As long as you apply these tips, you don't have to worry about salary negotiations and you'll able to answer the what salary do I ask for question with ease.

 Get ready for your next job interview with Work It Daily's FREE Common Interview Questions.

 Are You Ready To Get Hired?

 The job search process is as competitive as ever.
-Gain an added edge by joining Work It Daily today and have access to one-on-one career coaching and resume and cover letter advice.
+Gain an added edge by joining Work It Daily today and have access to one-on-one career coaching and unlimited resume and cover letter reviews.